 - What did they do?
 When did they do it?

 - Why do we remember them?

-This program uses investigation and exploration of the Commemorative Area and galleries to facilitate empathy and understanding of commemoration.
+As well as active participation in a commemorative activity, this program uses investigation and exploration of the Commemorative Area and galleries to facilitate empathy and understanding of commemoration.

 Year 6: Australia as a nation

 - Experiences of Australian democracy and citizenship, including the status and rights of Aboriginal people and/or Torres Strait Islanders, migrants, women, and children.

 - The contribution of individuals and groups, including Aboriginal people and/or Torres Strait Islanders and migrants, to the development of Australian society, for example in areas such as the economy, education, science, the arts, sport.

 - The range of sources that can be used in an historical investigation, including archaeological and written sources

 - The methods and sources used to investigate at least ONE historical controversy or mystery that has challenged historians or archaeologists, such as in the analysis of unidentified human remains

 Year 9: The making of the modern world